ETH-NEXUS/2023_cb_stadler_ReVSeq/README.md

 - We use the custom script `resources/kraken_build.sh` to add all reference FASTA sequences to a new database and then build it using kraken-build

 #### Details - Virus assignment
-The virus assignment is computed by a custom python script that summarises the results in a dedicated table.
+The virus assignment is computed by a the python script `pipeline_revseq/workflow/scripts/assign_virus.py` that summarises the results in a dedicated table.
 From the index stats, the tool retrieves the amount of reads aligned to each virus sequence and the length of each viral sequence.
 Virus sequences related to different Open Reading Frames (ORF) of the same virus strain are merged together by sum of the all the ORF's lengths and sequences.
 This information is then used to compute Reads per Kilobase per Million mapped reads (RPKMs) and the percentage of RPKM assigned to each virus sequence.